Mundayne/Aya/README.md

-# Aya
-The beautiful and functional discord bot!
+# Aya : The discord bot
+Aya is a highly modular general purpose bot that gives you control over your discord server.

+### contributors :
+There is no official contributors =